eda-ricercatore/admin-notes/skill-set/domain-specific/lower-level-sw-dev/web-dev.md

 	- Passion.
 Our customers are passionate about Splunk and we want the same from our engineers.
 We want you to actively own your work and be excited about your projects.
 	- ***Knowledge of technical excellence.
 You know continuous delivery, testing, security practices, performance, and disaster recovery.***
 	- ***Keeping calm and carrying on.
 Capable in navigating through a product outage, skilled in identifying performance bottlenecks, spotting anomalous system behavior, and figuring out the root cause of incidents.***
++ Experience with Kubernetes, Apache Kafka, Elasticsearch, PostgreSQL will be a plus
 + skill set:
 	- BLAH.
 + skill set: